abhilash1910/ClusterTransformer/README.md

 # ClusterTransformer

-## A BERT Embedding library for sentence semantic similarity measurement :robot:
+## A Topic Clustering Library made with Transformer Embeddings :robot: